NuevoFoundation/workshops/select_command/_activity1.md

 </script>

 # Mission 1: Save the Planet of Fun From Boredom!
-<font size="3"> Your first mission is to go to the Planet of Fun and save them from boredom!
+Your first mission is to go to the Planet of Fun and save them from boredom!
 You are sent a database about the planet and you need to learn how to use SQL commands to help save the Planet of Fun!